Hot Springs

 Rangefinder with slope

-most Village courses have marked yardages on sprinkler heads and the terrain management is more intuitive than technical; a basic rangefinder is enough.
+most Village courses have marked yardages on sprinkler heads and the terrain management is more intuitive than technical; A basic rangefinder is enough.

 Multiple balls per hole